Academic Advising

 • Academic Reentry

-• Temporary: Advises non-first year, non-transfer Anthropology major/minor, Community Research and Service minor, World Heritage minor students
+• Temporary: Advises non-first year, non-transfer Anthropology major/minor, Engish major/minor, Environmental Humanities major/minor, Literatures in English major/minor, Spanish major/minor, American Studies minor, Chicano/a Studies minor, Community Research and Service minor, Geospatial Technology minor, World Heritage minor

-• Temporary: Faculty contact for Anthropology, Community Research and Service, World Heritage (student petitions, program guidance and updates, curricular concerns)
+• Temporary: Faculty contact for Anthropology, Environmental Humanities, Literatures in English, Spanish, Community Research and Service, World Heritage (student petitions, program guidance and updates, curricular concerns)

 Academic Advisor,